Nimhaiworkshopitaly/genomemodeling/README.md

 # Genome Modeling of Synteny-Block Distributions

-This repository simulates bacterial genome evolution along a phylogenetic tree and compares simulated synteny-block-length distributions with observed data.
+This repository simulates bacterial genome evolution along a phylogenetic tree and compares simulated synteny block length distributions with observed data.
 The current analyses focus on ATGC0070 and examine how gene gain/loss, single-gene translocation, uniform-breakpoint inversion, and protection of empirical core COGs affect model fit.

 The main workflows are designed for parallel execution on the NIH Biowulf cluster.
-They report a composite fit score together with per-genome-pair Kolmogorov-Smirnov (KS), Kuiper, and other distributional statistics.
+They report a composite fit score together with per genome pair Kolmogorov-Smirnov (KS), Kuiper, and other distributional statistics.

 ## Main analyses